Pool Clarifier vs. Flocculant

 Main Takeaways

-• Flocculant binds the little particles in your pool and sinks them to the bottom, which will then need to be removed by a vacuum.
+• Flocculant binds the little particles in your pool and sinks them to the bottom, which will then need to be removed manually by a vacuum.

-• Pool clarifier takes around 2-3 days to clear the pool while pool floc clears the pool in just a couple of hours.
+• Pool clarifier takes around 2-3 days to clear the pool, while pool floc clears the pool in just a couple of hours.

-What is Pool Clarifier?
+What Is Pool Clarifier?

 So, what qualifies as a pool clarifier?
 These products are packed with polymers utilized as coagulants on the foreign debris in your pool water.
 Because a pool clarifier brings a negative charge, they magnetically bind to the foreign particles with a negative charge.
 When they collect into bigger clumps, the filter goes to work, and your swimming pool will soon be clear again!